PawarKishori/sentence_alignment/README.md

 7. pre-processing of data:
-	-find all ";" and replace with "@" in each input file [this is because the tool introduces its own ";" while aligning and original ";" may be lost at the end]
+	-find all ";" and replace with "@" in each input file [this is because the tool introduces its own ";" while aligning and original ";" may be lost at the end] -make sure english_1... files and hindi_1... files DOES NOT contain any "\n and space" i.e an empty line with a space or tab

 8. run code:
 		bash run_indiv_adhyay.sh